FAB 1: Replica cars

 On the night of the premiere, the replica broke down after a few hundred yards and the Andersons were forced to complete the journey by taxi.
 Rolls-Royce were unimpressed by the car and made several attempts to buy it and have it destroyed.
 For a time, the company were successful in forcing the removal of the genuine Rolls-Royce grille, which was replaced with a facsimile bearing the initials "LP".
 After a full restoration, the vehicle was installed at the Cars of the Stars Motor Museum in Keswick, Cumbria in 1989.
 Concerned that the vehicle could distract motorists and even cause traffic accidents, the local police asked the museum's owner, Peter Nelson, not to drive it on public roads.
 Nelson described the car as "utterly scary [to drive] at any sort of speed."
 The car was subsequently sold to the Miami Auto Museum at the Dezer Collection in Florida (now the Orlando Auto Museum).

 Gerry Anderson would later commission a second full-sized FAB 1 replica.
 This vehicle was a modified Rolls-Royce Silver Spirit, with the bonnet line extended to house the six-wheel drive, complemented by double Ackermann steering.
 It did not have the bubble canopy or centre-mounted steering of the original, and apart from the pink paint job and re-trim, the passenger compartment was stock Rolls-Royce.
 This model attended Anderson's funeral on 13 January 2013.

 The UK vehicle registration "FAB 1" was first issued in July 1946.
 It was later assigned to a white Jaguar XJ6 before the number was purchased by broadcaster Chris Evans in 2012 for £75,000.
 In 2013, the registration was temporarily assigned to a bespoke pink Rolls-Royce Ghost that had been donated for use in raising breast cancer awareness.

-FABs 2 and 3
+FAB 2 and FAB 3

 FAB 2, Lady Penelope's private yacht, appears in the Thunderbirds episode "The Man from MI.5".
 At the end of the episode, it is revealed that Parker has lost the ship in a game of poker.
 FAB 3, Penelope's racehorse, is kept at the Ascot stables and is the winner of many derby races.